Highest Published Success Rate in the World

 - Revision of failed hip resurfacing

-- Unicompartmental knee replacement
+- Unicompartmental (partial) knee replacement

-- Large bearing metal-on-metal hip replacements
+- Large-bearing dual mobility hip replacements

 - Uncemented total knee replacement